obverter/obverter-web/_posts/2022-10-04-type-two-baseball.md

 We, its audience and its prisoner, can do little more but acknowledge that the game remains as a room, it gilded and familiar, in which we can sit for a while and enjoy those moments when we don't want to do anything, but don't want to miss out on anything either.

 So come inside with me and crack a beverage.
-Grab a seat near the window and admire this place, this life, this marvelous room we might share again for a while, or forever, and get comfy.
-Buy a cap.
-Find a friend.
+Grab a seat near the window and admire this place, this life, this marvelous room we might share again for a while, or forever.
+Adjust your cap, smack your mitt, and keep your head on a swivel for that foul ball that will someday come sailing our way.

 Doors lock from the outside.